3ndG4me/KaliLists/README.md

-# KaliLists
+# Kali Wordlists
 Repo of all the default wordlists included in Kali.
-Convenient if you're using something other than Kali.
+Convenient if you're using somewhere else other than Kali.